 3. Acquisition of the best talent

-Some people an excellent curriculum, which adapts to the needs of the company but cannot be hired because they are not in the same city.
+Some people have an excellent curriculum, which adapts to the needs of the company but cannot be hired because they are not in the same city.
 But, if your company handles distributed teams in different parts of the world, this is not an obstacle, because you do not need to be physically close.

 Some people have had to leave their jobs because they have no one to take care of their children or solid decisions such as illness of a relative, preventing them from attending a regular work schedule in an office.

 Working in a company with distributed teams thanks to flexibility regarding physical space, employees can take care of their children or be aware of their relatives without affecting their work activity.

 An employee who is happy in his personal and work life has higher productivity in projects or work; It is not only for the money that he gets, it is also for the work environment.